Rank 2 local systems and abelian varieties: Introduction

-This article is concerned with an arithmetic analog of Corlette-Simpson's theorem.
-For future reference, we call it Conjecture R2. \begin{conjecture} (Conjecture R2) Let $X/\mathbb{F}_{q}$ be a smooth, geometrically connected, quasi-projective variety, let $l\neq p$ be a prime, and let $L$ be a lisse $\overline{\mathbb{Q}}_{l}$-sheaf of rank 2 such that \begin{itemize} \item $L$ has determinant $\overline{\mathbb{Q}}_{l}(-1)$ and \item $L$ is irreducible with infinite geometric monodromy. \end{itemize} Then $L$ comes from a family of abelian varieties: there exists a non-empty open $U\subset X$ with complement of codimension at least 2 together with an abelian scheme
+\begin{conjecture} (Conjecture R2) Let $X/\Fq$ be a smooth, geometrically connected, quasi-projective variety, let $l\neq p$ be a prime, and let $L$ be a lisse $\Qlbar$-sheaf of rank 2 such that \begin{itemize} \item $L$ has determinant $\Qlbar(-1)$ and \item $L$ is irreducible with infinite geometric monodromy. \end{itemize} Then $L$ comes from a family of abelian varieties: there exists a non-empty open $U\subset X$ together with an abelian scheme

 such that